-Although youth sports related deaths aren’t common, the American Association of Neurological Surgeons reports the leading cause of fatal sports injuries is traumatic brain injury.
-Get your toddler in the habit of wearing a helmet to protect her noggin, and you’ll have a lot less trouble getting her to do it as she gains independence.
-Whether she’s riding her first scooter or he’s headed off to a game of Pee-Wee football, proper head protection is non-negotiable.
+Although youth sports-related deaths aren’t common, the American Association of Neurological Surgeons reports the leading cause of fatal sports injuries is traumatic brain injury.1 Get your toddler in the habit of wearing a helmet to protect their noggin, and you’ll have a lot less trouble getting them to do it as they gain independence.
+Whether they're riding their first scooter or headed off to a game of Pee-Wee football, proper head protection is non-negotiable.

 If you’re like most parents, when your kids yell they’re headed out to the backyard to play, you don’t give safety a second thought.
 But even your own yard can present a myriad of dangers.
 Keep these common hazards in mind.